-Tax breaks for individuals are more modest, amounting to \$400 billion under the House plan over 10 years on a static basis and \$600 billion under the Senate plan.
-The big winners are taxpayers in the top 5%, with current incomes of well more than \$300,000 per year, whose after-tax income increases by more than 2% in 2018 and near 1.5% by 2027.3 Low-income taxpayers in the bottom 60%, with current incomes of less than \$86,000, get a 1% tax cut in 2018 and essentially no tax cut by 2027.
+Tax breaks for individuals are more modest, amounting to a near \$400 billion under the House plan over 10 years on a static basis and \$700 billion under the Senate plan.
+The big winners are taxpayers in the top 5%, with current incomes well over \$300,000 per year, whose after-tax income increases by more than 2% in 2018 and a near 1.5% by 2027.3 Low-income taxpayers in the bottom 60%, with current incomes of less than \$86,000, get a 1% tax cut in 2018, and essentially no tax cut by 2027.
 Middle-income taxpayers receive a tax cut of approximately 1.5% in 2018 and less than 0.5% by 2027.

-The biggest individual tax expenses are the proposal to reduce marginal rates, eliminate the alternative minimum tax, and significantly increase the standard deduction and child tax credit.
-The House would eliminate the estate tax and alternative minimum tax-a boon to wealthy households-while the Senate would be a bit less generous, eliminating the AMT but only increasing the amount of wealth exempted from the estate tax.
-The House and Senate diverge somewhat on how to help pay for all this.
-The House would repeal itemized deductions except for mortgage interest, investment interest, charitable contributions, and up to \$10,000 in real property taxes.
-The Senate would eliminate all deductions for state and local income, sales tax, and property taxes.
+The biggest individual tax expenses are the proposal to reduce marginal rates and significantly increase the standard deduction and child tax credit.
+The House would eliminate the estate tax and alternative minimum tax-a boon to wealthy households-while the Senate would be less generous by phasing out the tax cuts beginning in 2026, scaling back the AMT, and only increasing the amount of wealth exempted from the estate tax.
+To help pay for all this, both the House and Senate plans would repeal or scale back itemized deductions except for mortgage interest, investment interest, charitable contributions, and up to \$10,000 in real property taxes.